 Munich's S-Bahn is very easy to use.
 If traveling in a group (5 people or less) you can purchase a group ticket called Gruppen-Tageskarte.
 For an all day pass which included zones outside of Munich it was only 24.30 EUR.
 Tickets can be purchased from the Deutsche Bahn (DB) booths located at the Flughafen (airport), Hauptbahnhof (main station) or Ostbahnhof (east station).
 Lines for DB at the airport can be long.
 If you choose not to stand in line you can also purchase tickets from the ticket machines.
 Once you type in your destination you'll be provided with an option to purchase the Gruppen-Tageskarte.
-Time permitting, and able to travel to Salzburg or Neuschwanstein Castle, you can purchase a Bayern Ticket which is also a group day pass and cost is only 41.00 EUR.
+Time permitting, and able to travel to Salzburg or Neuschwanstein Castle, you can purchase a Bayern Ticket which is also a group day pass.
+Cost is 25 EUR plus 7 EUR per each additional person.
 Also, be sure to validate your tickets.
 Train attendants are highly active during festival season and most are incognito.

 How to get to the Fairgrounds: